tteeoo/static-website/src/blog-where-did-the-time-go.md

-# Where did the Time go: Six More Poems
+# Where Did the Time Go: Poems

 by Theo Henson — 2022-03-22

-### Looking for the new Beat Generation
+### Looking for the New Beat Generation

 ```
 Dialectic electricity sparks a plethora of eccentrics